mrtyormaa/decimal-to-roman-numerals/production.md

 1. **Incongruent Behaviour between /GET and /POST**
    - **Issue #:** [#7](https://github.com/mrtyormaa/decimal-to-roman-numerals/issues/7)
    - **Description:** Discrepancy between GET and POST behavior, low priority.
+2. **Code Refactoring**
+    - Move type `AppError` to package `types`.
+At the moment it resides in package `roman`.
+3. **Middleware Improvements**
+    - Due to time constraints, the middleware code has not been thoroughly tested.
+We need to improve code quality here.
+    - More metrics can be exported for observability.

 Now to elaborate on different functional aspects and discuss further: